joeattardi/picmo/README.md

   * `11.0`
   * `12.0`
   * `12.1`

+* `initialCategory`: (string, default: 'smileys') The initial category to select when showing the picker.

 * `position`: The position to display the picker relative to the reference element.
 Valid values are:
   * `auto`